Dentures In Fort Lauderdale

-- Planning: Your dentist will assess the health of your teeth and gums and design a treatment plan.
+Planning: Your dentist will assess your oral health, identify the best opportunity to provide treatment, and design a treatment plan.

-- Implant Placement: If you are receiving implants, you will undergo placement surgery and then wait three to six months for the implants to integrate with the jawbone.
+Implant Installation: If you are receiving implants, you will have surgery to place them and then wait approximately 3-6 months for the implants to integrate with your jawbone.